openshift/installer/docs/user/aws/install.md

 ![EC2 instances after install](images/install_nodes.png)

-The installation creates an encrypted AMI for the bootstrap and control-plane machines.
+Instance root volumes for the bootstrap and contro-plane machines are encrypted.
-The encrypted AMI is [copied][encrypted-copy] from the AMI configured in the control-plane machine-API provider spec, which is RHCOS by default.
 The encryption uses the default EBS key for your target account and region (`aws kms describe-key --key-id alias/aws/ebs`).
-The encrypted AMI is deregistered by `destroy cluster`.

 An architecture diagram for the AWS elements created by the full installation is as depicted: